olsonjeffery/system_r/README.md

 # Licenses:

-Code in this repository is dual-licensed under the following licenses, as noted below:
+Code in this repository is singly-licensed OR dual-licensed under the following licenses, as noted below:

 - Remaining "original", imported repository files & content from the forked `lazear/types-and-programming-languages` is licensed under the MIT/Expat License, provided in-full at `/LICENSE.MIT`
-- Additionally, all of the above-mentioned code AND all subsequent contributions (whether as modification to existing repository file contents or added repository files) are made under the terms of the GNU Lesser General Public License Version 3, provided in full at `LICENSE.LGPL3`
+- Additionally, all of the above-mentioned code AND all subsequent contributions (whether as modification to existing repository file contents or added repository files) are made under the terms of the Apache License v2.0, provided in full at `LICENSE.APACHE2`

-Every code file in the repository is annotated with one, or both the MIT/Expat and GNU LGPL3 license headers, referencing the `LICENSE.*` files outlined above.
+Every code file in the repository is annotated with one, or both the MIT/Expat and Apache license headers, referencing the `LICENSE.*` files outlined above.

 # Copyright

 - MIT-licensed changes are Copyright Michael Lazear, 2020
-- All subsequent changes under LGPL v3 are Copyright entrants in AUTHORS.md, 2020-2023
+- All subsequent changes under Apache v2.0 are Copyright entrants in AUTHORS.md, 2020-2023

 # Original System F docs from lazear/types-and-programming-languages main README